ImKetan1610/oneStepForward/README.md

 ## Example

-Imagine we have a search box that shows suggestions as the user types, If we call a function to fetch suggestions on every keystroke, we might end up making too many requests to the server, which ca slow down the application and waste
+Imagine we have a search box that shows suggestions as the user types, If we call a function to fetch suggestions on every keystroke, we might end up making too many requests to the server, which ca slow down the application and waste resources.
+Instead, we can use debouncing to wait until the user has stopped typing for a while before making the request